 Most tort reform laws enacted by states are intended to protect healthcare providers; some are designed to safeguard manufacturers of pharmaceuticals, asbestos or other products.
 But make no mistake: tort reform laws are NOT meant to protect consumers, or innocent victims of accident injuries.

 An example Allen and I used in our editorial illustrates how the caps on damages, the most insidious aspect of tort reform, in reality, punishes those most in need of—and deserving of—full compensation.
 A toddler who received treatment at an HMO after a hiking accident suffered severe brain damage and blindness due to incompetent care.
 The jury awarded the child $7.1 million in a malpractice suit, which was sorely needed by the family to pay for the constant and continuing care he would need for the rest of his life.
-But, thanks to damages caps as part of the Medical Insurance Compensation Reform Act of 1975 (MICRA), the judge lowered it to $250,000.00, the maximum amount allowed.
+But, no thanks to damages caps as part of the Medical Insurance Compensation Reform Act of 1975 (MICRA), the judge lowered it to $250,000.00, the maximum amount allowed.
 This amount barely covered the child’s care for a few years – after that, the family was on their own.

 This, also, is why I practice tort law: to support the fight against laws and public policy that harms families like these.